"We cannot escape history and neither can we escape a desire to understand it" - Anonymous

 News from the Department-

-Mrs. Lettington has been selected for the second time to serve as an AP European History Reader.
+Mrs. Lettington has been selected for the second time to serve as a reader for the 2013 AP European History exam.
+She will be spending close to a week in Kentucky scoring this year's AP exam.

-Boys and Girls State Candidates selected this year are the following:
+Boys and Girls State Candidates selected for the summer of 2013 are the following:

-Mrs. Koppel completed courses on Asian History this year, continuing her life long learning process.
+Mrs. Koppel completed courses in Asian History this year to continue her lifelong learning process.

-Mr. Murray served on a panel with distinguished guests Governor Tom Kean and Director of Holocaust Education in New Jersey at Kean University to discuss the mandate in New Jersey to teach the Holocaust.
+Mr. Murray served on a panel with distinguished guests Governor Tom Kean and Director of Holocaust Education in New Jersey, Paul Winkler, at Kean University to discuss the mandate in New Jersey to teach the Holocaust.
 In addition, his talk at the Warren Library has led to future speaking engagements for Mr. Murray.

--Mr. Murray and Mrs. Truskowski (Ceramics Teacher) worked together to participate in One Millions Bones.
-They traveled with their classes to the Holocaust Museum in Washington DC, taught lessons in each other's classes, and created ceramic bones to add to the display in front of the Capitol Building in DC to help stop genocides.
+Mr. Murray and Mrs. Truskowski (Ceramics Teacher) worked together to participate in One Millions Bones.
+They traveled with their classes to the Holocaust Museum in Washington DC, taught lessons in each other's classes, and created ceramic bones to add to the display in front of the Capitol Building in DC as part of the national project being compiled to help stop genocides.

 Mrs. Lettington, Mr. Biniukow, Mr. Apel, Mr. Hache, Dr. DiGiovanna, Mr. Carden, and Mr. Krueger, Mr, O'Reilly, and Mr. Oftedal did an excellent job preparing our students for the AP exams in European History, United States History, Psychology, Human Geography, and Government and Politics.